cloudnativegeo/cloudnativegeo.org/content/membership.md

 title = "Join the CNG Forum"
 +++

+Cloud-Native Geospatial (CNG) provides a platform for a diverse community to exchange ideas on improving the accessibility and usability of geospatial data.
+The organization emphasizes learning from various institutions and perspectives, fostering openness to innovative ideas.
+CNG is committed to being a trustworthy source of unbiased information on widely utilized technologies.
+It actively works to expand and diversify its community, engaging both newcomers and senior decision-makers to ensure practical value and inclusivity in geospatial data practices.

+Our Strength is in Our Community
+Joining CNG connects you to an engaged community, impactful events, cutting-edge projects, and an extensive platform and network.
+As database technology and geospatial tools evolve rapidly, CNG ensures you stay ahead, adding value to both you and your organization.

 ### Why join?
 Cloud-Native data formats are structured to be efficiently retrieved from cloud [object storage](https://en.wikipedia.org/wiki/Object_storage) services which are designed to serve large volumes of data using generic RESTful / HTTP data transfer protocols.